 Record hotel construction rates / international brand appeal

 Dubai has the most hotel construction underway in the Middle East and Africa with more than 10,000 hotel rooms forecast to be added to its inventory each year in the lead up to 2020.
 Seeing the potential of the region as a whole, across the Middle East there are so many new brands launching for the first time.
-Dubai has welcomed London-import DUKES and its first Delano Hotel, known for its counterparts in Miami and Las Vegas, to the Palm Jumeirah this year.
+Bringing a slice of international history to Dubai, the QE2 finally opened as a floating hotel this year after almost a decade in Dubai.

 World-leading leisure and entertainment destination

 Dubai is now considered as an international city on the global stage with New York, London, Paris and Tokyo, and is leading the development of the UAE leisure market together with Abu Dhabi.
 The next 5 years will see a transformation of the UAE’s leisure and entertainment offering.
-Unique concepts include the world’s first Bollywood theme park (Bollywood Parks™ Dubai), part of the Dubai Parks and Resorts development (now open), the world’s largest indoor theme park (IMG Worlds of Adventure, now open) and the Warner Bros. resort on Yas Island, currently under construction (forecast to open in 2018), while some of the best attractions and tourist destinations in the world are being re-imagined.
-Dream Island, the ‘new Ibiza’, the new Louvre and Guggenheim museums in Abu Dhabi, which are architecturally outstanding, ‘Ain Dubai’, set to become the largest ferris wheel in the world, almost 100m bigger than the London Eye, and more.
+Unique concepts include the world’s first Bollywood theme park (Bollywood Parks™ Dubai), part of the Dubai Parks and Resorts development (now open), the world’s largest indoor theme park (IMG Worlds of Adventure, now open) and the Warner Bros. resort on Yas Island,which is now open also, while some of the best attractions and tourist destinations in the world are being re-imagined.

 A “Gateway to the Rest of the World"